infoeducatie/gazeta/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 Chouck out this [code snippet](https://gist.github.com/webdados/ef5d5db01f01bee6041c2b2e0950d73a).

+= I'm getting a white screen of death / truncated HTML =

+Go to the plugin settings and check the `Do not get image size` option.
+This happens on some edge cases we haven't yet been able to identify.
+Update: Probably fixed for some users on 2.1.4.5 and completely on 2.2 (pending confirmation)

+= Yoast SEO shows up a big nasty warning if both plugins are active.
+Is the world in danger if I keep both plugins active? =

+No it isn't.
+You can (and, in our opinion, you should) use both plugins.
+If you want to use Yoast SEO for your SEO needs and our plugin for social media meta tags you just have to go to "SEO > Social" and disable settings for Facebook, Twitter and Google+.
+If you don't find that option, because they've now made it harder to reach, you have to go to "SEO > Dashboard > Features > Advanced settings pages > choose Enabled and Save changes".
+Then you can reach "SEO > Social".
+Then set up our plugin as you wish and you're ready to go.
+We like to work with everybody, so (if you want to) our plugin can even integrate with Yoast SEO and use it's title, description and canonical URL on the Facebook, Google+ and Twitter tags.

 = There's a similar plugin on the repository, by Heateor.
-Is this the same? = It's similar, yes.
+Is this the same? =

+It's similar, yes.
 They've forked our plugin and gave no credits whatsoever for our original work.

 = Do you provide email support? =